kjell/mcn-2020-git-haiku/index.md

-In the cicada's cry
+This is the new line
 Penetrating the very rock,
-But he's beautiful!
+Cherry-blossoms